bluesnooker123/Snipping-Tool-with-OCR/README.md

 ```
 Note:
 If you want to run program in the new device, you have to recreate virtual environment again.
-Because every virtual environment include its own device information (for example: Path), so you have to delete virtual environment and recreate virtual environment again for a new device.
+Because each virtual environment include its own device information (for example: Path), so you have to delete virtual environment and recreate virtual environment again for a new device.
 ```

 3. Goto source code directory and run below command.